-Fisher: Because everybody’s going in that direction I guess, with the holidays and everything coming up.
-“I’d like to drop off around 10 VHS tapes, and I have about 4 to 5 of those small tapes that went into video recorders.
+Fisher: Because everybody's going in that direction I guess, with the holidays and everything coming up.
+"I'd like to drop off around 10 VHS tapes, and I have about 4 to 5 of those small tapes that went into video recorders.
 I need them on a hard drive or something in the format that I can import into iMovie and edit easily.
-What is the price structure for this?”
-And that’s from Rachel Walsh.
-Thanks to both Brent and Rachal for those questions.
-With pricing, it’s an interesting problem everywhere, isn’t it, Tom?
+What is the price structure for this?"
+And that's from Rachael Walsh.
+Thanks to both Brent and Rachael for those questions.
+With pricing is an interesting problem everywhere, isn't it, Tom?

 Fisher: Wow, sounds like there are a lot of them to ask.
 So where would you start?

 Tom: Well, the best thing to do like I say, call around, get different prices.
-If somebody says they’re scanning and they’re charging under 17 cents a foot, there’s no way they can be scanning them because when you figure the price of the labor to actually do it, the price of the equipment and everything, it’s not going to happen.
-And again, we tell you go to Google Maps, do Street View and look where their address is and see if it’s an apartment complex or if it’s really a strip mall, or if it’s an industrial area, you know, what’s going on, and ask them for references, there’s nothing wrong with asking somebody for references.
+If somebody says they're scanning and they're charging under 17 cents a foot, there's no way they can be scanning them because when you figure the price of the labour to actually do it, the price of the equipment and everything, it's not going to happen.
+And again, we tell you go to Google maps, do street view and look where their address is and see if it's an apartment complex or if it's really strip mall, or if it's industrial area, you know, what's going on, and ask them for references, there's nothing wrong with asking somebody for references.

 Tom: Or you want to go to MP4s.
 And if you go to hard drive, it depends what kind of a computer you have.
 If you have a newer PC, you can usually use AVIs or MOVs.
 If you have an older PC, you have to use AVIs, they won't understand an MOV.
 If you're using a Mac it'll understand either one, however, I always like MOVs because MOVs are smaller overall, and they're better quality.

 Fisher: All right.
-We’re going to Rachel’s question about what to do with those VHS-Cs coming up next in three minutes on Extreme Genes, America’s Family History Show.
+We're going to Rachael's question about what to do with those VHSCs coming up next in three minutes on Extreme Genes, America's Family History Show.